Rhetoric Boys Boarding House

 Josh lives in the Rhetoric Boys Boarding House with his partner Lauren Banks.
 Lauren is a former employee of Stonyhurst and is familiar with many of the boarders from her time working in boarding at St Mary's Hall, the Prep School for Stonyhurst College.

-In addition to his duties as House Parent, Josh teaches GCSE PE, leads the coaching for the under 14's rugby team and is Master in Charge of Tennis during the summer, as well as being the Head of Line for Campion during the competitive line competition.
-Josh's main hobby is fitness, and he has recently found a love for running and enjoys playing rugby.
+In addition to his duties as Houseparent, Josh is the Head of Physical Education, leads the coaching for the under 14's rugby team and is Master in Charge of Tennis during the summer, as well as being the Head of Line for Campion during the competitive line competition.
+Josh's main hobby is fitness, and he has recently found a love for running and enjoys playing rugby, for which he plays for Preston Grasshoppers.
 He enjoys musicals, reading, podcasts and cooking...a relatively simple life!
 His main dislikes are people being untidy and slow walkers.

 Tim Strain is the Deputy House Parent for Rhetoric Boys and has been at Stonyhurst for over 20 years and is highly experienced in boarding.
 Previously, Tim was Playroom Master for Rhetoric, whilst teaching Business and Economics.
 Tim lives with his wife, Maggie Strain, who is the House Parent of Syntax and Poetry girls.